Register to attend the Scenarios Forum

 Hosting a sustainable conference

 For the Scenarios Forum 2025, we are bringing together operational and research staff and students to collaborate to develop plans that trial new ways of aligning key elements of conference delivery with the latest evidence on climate and sustainability.
-This isn’t about one-off measures for the Scenarios Forum 2025 but about building on our established practises and testing new practices that can be embedded in business as usual and sharing our learning across the University of Leeds and beyond.
-Find out more about our plans for making this a ‘Living Lab’.

-Highlights from Scenarios Forum 2022
+Take a look at highlights from the Scenarios Forum 2022

-The Forum addressed the critical need for researchers from various disciplines to come together to share their experiences, progress, and plans.
 It provided a means of promoting integration across the climate modeling, integrated assessment, and impacts, adaptation, and vulnerability communities, as well as with additional research communities in the social, natural, sustainability, economic and cultural sciences.
-It also aimed to improve linkages among the research, assessment, practitioner and policy communities.